coreinfrastructure/best-practices-badge/doc/implementation.md

   project was last sent a reminder
 * RAILS_ENV (default 'development'): Rails environment, one of 'test', 'development', 'fake_production', and 'production'.
-  The master, staging, and production systems set this to 'production'.
+  The main/master, staging, and production systems set this to 'production'.
   See the discussion below about fake_production.
 * BADGEAPP_DAY_FOR_MONTHLY: Day of the month to monthly activities, e.g., send out monthly reminders.
 Default 5.
 Set to 0 to disable monthly acts.